Poggen/portfolio/content/blog/things-i-learned-while-building-my-new-site.md

 [Design+Code](https://designcode.io/)

-I've been interested in React for quite a while and started off by taking courses by Meng Too at Design+Code.
+I've been interested in React for quite a while and decided to take some courses by Meng Too at Design+Code.
 I find his courses easy to follow since he has a design background and most of the chapters is about building things that actually work.

 ![](https://jakobmagnusson.se/assets/site2.png)

 [Gatsby](https://www.gatsbyjs.com/)

 Frontend framework that gives you a head start when building web.
-For this project I used a template that gave me a working start page and CMS, pretty convenient!
+For this project I used a template that gave me a working start page and CMS, pretty sweet.

-Then I just wrote the frontend in React.
-Since its styled with CSS and I used components it went rather fast, using the simple principle of Atomic Design.
+Then I wrote the frontend in React.
+Since it's styled with CSS and I used components based design it went rather fast.
 What took the most time was configuring the components to display the different GraphQL fields I needed.

 ![](https://jakobmagnusson.se/assets/site3.png)